MBrugha/dissertation/index.md

 ## Hello and a very warm welcome to this site!

 This is the home of my doctoral research 'Dialogic Online Professional Development: The Use of Technology to Build a Community of Practice in Educational Dialogue'.
-This study explored the intersection of technology and educational dialogue to enhance teacher professional development designed for school-level and higher education in-service teachers.
-As part of the research, I developed and trialled three courses for educators in the form of mechanical MOOCs using this same site structure.
-It therefore seemed fitting to employ the learning from design and layout of the courses and re-use the structure for presenting the results of my research.
+My research explored the intersection of technology and educational dialogue to enhance teacher professional development designed for school-level and higher education in-service teachers.
+As part of my research, I developed and trialled three courses for educators in the form of mechanical MOOCs using this same site structure.
+It therefore seemed fitting to employ the learning from the design and layout of the courses and re-use that same structure for presenting the results of my research.

 _**Note that this site is currently undergoing construction and plans to be launched following my viva in mid-September 2024.**_